Rural Surrey LEADER has awarded differing amounts to various Surrey projects .........

-- Our latest award is to Chimney Fire Coffee roasters in their new location at Ranmore Manor.
+- Chimney Fire Coffee roasters received funding to improve facilities in their new location at Ranmore Manor.
 Their grant is being used to purchase larger capacity machinery to increase the output of coffee and to undertake more 'Chimney Fire Coffee Experiences', as well as updating the functionality of their website.

 - We were delighted to support Gray’s Dairy, near Polesden Lacey, one of an ever-decreasing number of dairy farms in Surrey, to successfully apply for a range of equipment to make gelato (a type of ice cream which uses more milk than traditional ice cream).
 This fantastic new product is made on the farm using the creamy milk from the beautiful Ayrshire cows.
 Production has just completed its first year and the gelato is becoming widely available in local farm shops and eateries.
 Yum!

 - Ben Nicholson Trees Ltd wished to purchase a small forestry tractor and timber forwarding trailer.
 The size of this equipment will allow better access to smaller woodlands, easier transportation to and from sites and also will minimise damage to the woodlands which otherwise would require costly reinstatement..

 - Lockhurst Hatch Farm, nestled in a beautiful valley near Albury, has received funding to turn a disused agricultural building into a holiday let, adding to their on-farm portfolio of holiday accommodation.
 The two bedroomed unit is nearing completion and will be ready to take guests later this autumn.

 - Etherley Farm near Ockley, had an existing campsite but wanted guests to stay for longer and so was funded to convert an unused farm building into a toilet and shower block along with a farm shop and on site butchery.
 These facilities are helping to support the core farm business and are enabling the farm to expand its range of on-farm produce.